deadlocker8/SportTracker/README.md

 - English

+## API
+SportTracker offers a basic REST-API for the most common use-cases.
+The corresponding swagger-ui is available at `/api/docs`

 ## Run SportTracker
 1. Install dependencies via `poetry install --no-root --without dev`
 2. Copy `settings-example.json` to `settings.json` and adjust to your configuration